activecm/ipfix-rita/README.md

 - RITA database (MongoDB)
   - Holds data processed by the Converter

+# Running IPFIX-RITA

+IPFIX-RITA is managed by `/opt/ipfix-rita/bin/ipfix-rita`.
+This script relays commands to `docker-compose` and finally, `docker`.

+IPFIX-RITA will start automatically after installation.
+In order to stop the system, run `ipfix-rita stop`.
+This will shut down IPFIX-RITA and prevent the program from starting when the system boots up.
+To bring the system back up, run `ipfix-rita up -d`.

+To view the IPFIX-RITA logs, run `ipfix-rita logs`.

+When IPFIX-RITA receives IPFIX or Netflow v9 records timestamped with the current date, it will begin writing records into the resulting RITA dataset.
+Every night at 5 minutes past midnight local time, the dataset will be closed, and it will become eligible for analysis by RITA.
+The resulting datasets will have names of the form `DBRoot-YYYY-MM-DD` where `DBRoot` is set during installation or configured in `/etc/ipfix-rita/converter/converter.yaml`.

 # Installing IPFIX-RITA

+### Preliminaries

 First, ensure you have a working installation of RITA and MongoDB.
 For the best performance, it is suggested that IPFIX-RITA is installed on a machine separate from RITA and MongoDB.
 However, if performance isn't a great concern, it is often practical to install everything in one place.